carlocordes/BNN_Wildfire_Workspace/notes/papers/2022_BDL_Nino.md

 ### Short Summary
 An application of a network interfered with [[bayesian-statistics]] is made to predict the variations in sea surface temperatures.
 800 years of partially simulated climate data is used to predict outputs at varying [[lead-time]].

 A comparison is made between traditional [[deep-learning]](BDL), [[convLSTM]] and the bayesian variant.
-Results show the BDL architecture producing more accurate crisp results.
+Results show the BDL architecture producing more accurate, crisp results.

 Finally, an evaluation is made to what extent the [[uncertainty]] of the output is valuable to describing the [[prediction-error]] of predictions in the future.